CultivateHQ/cultivateHQ.com/source/posts/2016-08-17-using-ecto-2-without-phoenix-but-with-tests.md

 description: I believe most users of Ecto, use it within a Phoenix project.
 This is a step-by-step guide to using Ecto by itself, using an example project.
 Includes tests.
 ---

-[Outline - roughly what I'm going to say ]

-* I'd bet that most people use Ecto within a Phoenix _application_.
-* Phoenix helps you with the Ecto setup through [Phoenix Ecto](https://github.com/phoenixframework/phoenix_ecto); standalone, you're on your own.
-* Standalone - there's a few things you need to do yourself
-* Most of the information is in [this Hex Docs](https://hexdocs.pm/ecto/Ecto.html) document, but thought it would be worthwhile to work through an example adding setup for ExUnit tests

-[Why standalone]

-* Because you're writing a non-phoenix web thing, that needs access to the database
-* Because you are writing Phoenix a web application, but are using Umbrella application to separate out the  the _persistence_ layer.

-[Below is the tutorial]
+My guess is that the majority of people using [Ecto](https://hexdocs.pm/ecto/Ecto.html) are using it from [Phoenix](http://www.phoenixframework.org).
+Through [Phoenix Ecto](https://github.com/phoenixframework/phoenix_ecto), they get a lot of the boilerplate code generated for them.
+Using _Ecto_ by itself, means that you need to deal with that boilerplate.

+There are a couple of reasons that you would want to use _Ecto_ this way.
+The most obvious is that you are writing something without a web frontend, but that needs database access.
+Another is that you have (correctly) decided that mixing your persistence tier up with your web framework is unhygienic: you are using an [Umbrella project](http://elixir-lang.org/getting-started/mix-otp/dependencies-and-umbrella-apps.html) to separate out your persistence, domain, and web tiers.

+To be fair, most of the information is in [this Hex Docs](https://hexdocs.pm/ecto/Ecto.html) page, but I believe there is some value in presenting a worked example that includes `ExUnit` tests.
+This will also serve as the basis for a subsequent post on testing database interactions taking place in OTP processes.

-## basic setup
+## Setting Up

-Let's create our example application; something to hold a _to do list_.
+Let's create our example, supervised, application; something to hold a _to do list_.

 ```
 mix new --sup todos